VF-15: Operational history

 Flight deck crewman aboard the aircraft carrier USS Essex prepare to remove Lieutenant J.J.
 Collins of VF-15 from his Hellcat, after he crash-landed on board.
 Collins was seriously wounded, and his plane badly damaged, by Japanese anti-aircraft fire during a raid on Wake Island on 23 May 1944.
 Note the firefighting team at right.

 The squadron was commissioned under the command of David McCampbell at the Naval Air Station at Atlantic City on 1 September 1943.

 McCampbell had not flown for three years by the time he was given command of VF-15 and had trouble with his shooting skills.
 Pilots had to qualify in gunnery with a 10 percent score firing at a sleeve between towed behind another aircraft.
 In the best of two attempts, McCampbell had scored only 8 percent.
 Determined that he should remain their commander George Chamberlain Duncan and John Robert Strane, each made sure on the third flight that their bullets were painted the same color as McCampbell's, which ensured that a score of 15 percent was obtained by their commander.
 It did not take McCampbell long to realize what had happened.
 He subsequently ordered that every pilot undergo more frequent gunnery training.

 Issued with Grumman F6F Hellcats the squadron was assigned as part of Carrier Air Group 15 (CAG-15) which was under the command of commander William M. Drane.
 As well as VF15, the carrier air group included Bombing Squadron 15 (VB-15), Torpedo Squadron 15 (VT-15) and Night Fighter VF(N)-77.
 The carrier air group carried out their first joint coordinated shrike against a practice target on 15 November 1943 before in at the end of December VF-15 and some other parts of its carrier air group moved to Naval Air Station Norfolk.
-While there the number of pilots in the squadron had to be reduced from 45 to 40 which McCampbell accomplished by having the pilots participate in a secret ballot on who they most wanted to fly with and thus eliminating those with the least votes.
+While there the number of pilots in the squadron had to be reduced from 45 to 40 which McCampbell accomplished by having the pilots participate in a secret ballot on who they most wanted to fly with and thus eliminating those with the fewest votes.
 After the squadron qualified on the in Chesapeake Bay it embarked together with the rest of CAG-15 on the from 1 January 1944 onwards for a 17-day shakedown cruise with the first arrested landing being made by Drane.